Johan4839/ButterEggsCheese_FrontEnd/NOTES.md

  - Call API to start new game
      ✅ -- Succesfull request --> 200 response and gameId returned
      🙌 -- Bad request --> 404 response and gameId is '' (literal)
+     -- Assert URL that is called by axios

 ❔ Mike: check component test case.
 For us it feels natural to also assert the output.
 But this is, strictly speaking, not what should be done, right?